-Fixed term tenancies differ to traditional social housing tenancies in that they are for a fixed period of time as opposed to having no end date.
-The purpose of them is to ensure Papworth Trust is able to make best use of its housing stock, and in particular, ensure that properties designed or adapted for occupants with disabilities are occupied by those that can truly benefit from them.
+Fixed term tenancies differ to traditional social housing tenancies in that they are for a fixed period as opposed to having no end date.
+The purpose of them is to ensure Papworth Trust can make best use of its housing stock and ensure that properties designed or adapted for occupants with disabilities are occupied by those that can truly benefit from them.
 It also supports tenancy sustainment and independence ensuring that people are encouraged to develop the right skills to enable them to sustain a tenancy, explore and, where possible, move to a housing option outside the social sector.